Magphik/Unet-segmentation-nuclei-images/README.md

 Unet-segmentation contains next scripts:

-Notation:  write your absolute path to data files
+Notation:  write your absolute path to data files in file predict_masks.py

 Preprocess_data.py - A script with a preprocessing function for a training set, converting a 3-channel image into a single-channel image and a function for splitting into